 On or about March 12, 2018, the Company received a letter from legal counsel to SGS Acquisition Company Limited ("SGS") dated March 9, 2018.
-The letter states that in 2016 SGS filed an action in the U.S. District Court for the District of Colorado against certain parties and Star Mountain.
-The Company is not a named party in this case.
-SGS alleges the Company (a) has obligations to SGS under mutual indemnification provisions to Star Mountain for the breach of any representations, warranties or breaches of covenants under the Purchase Agreement and (b) failed to conduct its due diligence in connection with the Purchase agreement, which interfered with SGS's ability to recover from Star Mountain.
-SGS is not a party the Purchase Agreement.
+The letter states that in 2016 SGS filed an action in the US District Court for the District of Colorado against certain parties including Star Mountain.
+The Company is not a named party in that case.
+SGS alleges the Company (a) has obligations to SGS under mutual indemnification provisions to Star Mountain for the breach of any representations, warranties or breaches of covenants under the Purchase Agreement and (b) failed to conduct its due diligence in connection with the Purchase Agreement, which allegedly interfered with SGS's ability to recover from Star Mountain.
+SGS is not a party to the Purchase Agreement.
 SGS states that "the net economic benefits lost to SGS resulting from Star Mountain's acts, and by extension, the Company, amount to approximately \$28.3 million."
 The Company believes these claims are wholly without merit.

 The acquisition obligation owing to Star Mountain remains outstanding pending, among other things, the outcome of a claim brought against Star Mountain by Aviano Financial Group LLC ("Aviano").
 The Company received notice on October 10, 2017 that Aviano, a creditor of Star Mountain, intended to amend a pre-existing action initially filed in February 2017 in Colorado against Star Mountain to collect debts owing by Star Mountain to Aviano aggregating approximately \$800,000.
-The amended action of Aviano against Star Mountain was filed in the state of Colorado on October 12, 2017, adding claims for damages and a claim to set aside the alleged conveyance of ESM by Star Mountain to the Company alleging that it was a fraudulent conveyance.
-In addition, the Aviano notice stated that it intends to file an analogous action in New York alleging fraudulent conveyance, naming Star Mountain and the Company as defendants.
-While subsequent claims were filed by Aviano against Star Mountain, as at the date hereof, no litigation has been commenced by Aviano against the Company.
-Under the Purchase Agreement, Star Mountain agreed to indemnify the Company against certain claims including the proposed action by Aviano against the Company.
-The Company believes that the claim of fraudulent conveyance alleged by Aviano is wholly without merit and will defend against any action by Aviano if and when commenced.
+The amended action of Aviano against Star Mountain was filed in the state of Colorado on October 12, 2017, adding claims for damages and a claim to set aside the alleged conveyance of Empire State Mine by Star Mountain to the Company alleging that it was a fraudulent conveyance.
+In addition, the Aviano notice stated that it intends to file an analogous action in New York alleging fraudulent conveyance, naming Star Mountain, as of the date hereof and despite several years passing since the date of both the sale of Balmat Holdings Corp. to the Company and the threat by Aviano, no litigation has been commenced by Aviano against the Company.
+The Company believes that the claim of fraudulent conveyance alleged by Aviano is wholly without merit and will defend against any action by Aviano if commenced.

 On or about February 21, 2018, Star Mountain filed a voluntary petition commencing a Chapter 11 bankruptcy in the United States Bankruptcy Court for the District of Arizona.
 The filing of the bankruptcy case stayed the SGS and Aviano litigation against Star Mountain.
-The bankruptcy court confirmed a Chapter 11 plan of liquidation in the bankruptcy proceedings, which went effective on July 8, 2019.
+The bankruptcy court has confirmed a Chapter 11 plan of liquidation in the bankruptcy proceedings, which went effective on July 8, 2019.
 The Chapter 11 plan provides for the appointment of a Plan Trustee to liquidate all of the remaining assets owned by Star Mountain, including causes of action owned by Star Mountain.
 The Chapter 11 plan indicates that the Plan Trustee will investigate, and may pursue, potential fraudulent conveyance claims against the Company.
 In August of 2019, the Plan Trustee sent a written demand to the Company to perform what the Plan Trustee asserts are the Company's remaining monetary obligations under the Purchase Agreement.